U.S. drones fly over Benghazi; cause airport to shut

 He said that they had increased flights in the past few days due to the worsening security situation.

-The U.S. military was moving two warships toward the coast of the North African state, giving the Obama administration flexibility for any future action against militant threats.
+The U.S. military was moving two destroyers toward the coast of the North African state, giving the Obama administration flexibility for any future action against militant threats, the officials said.

 "For sure we will need the Americans for their logistical and technical support and expertise, and we will ask them for it when the time comes.
 But for now we need to try to do it ourselves."